Animated GIFs, more than any other digital file format, have captured the hearts and minds of online users. But man, they’re so damn hard to optimize!

 FFmpeg comes with a ton of options, which you can use to finetune the video output.
 One such option is employing an encoding mode called Constant Rate Factor (CRF) when video quality is a high priority:

 ffmpeg -i input.gif -b:v 0 -crf 25 output.mp4

 -b:v flag, which would normally limit the output bitrate, but when used with CRF mode it must be set to 0.
 The

 -crf accepts a value between 0 and 51; the lower the value, the higher the quality and the larger file size.

-Using this command, I ran the Game of Thrones GIF through a third time and it output an MP4 file 111 KB in size with no noticeable drop in quality.
-That’s a 94% reduction in size, or 6% of the original file size.
+Using this command, I ran the Game of Thrones GIF for a third time, and it output an MP4 file 111 KB in size with no noticeable drop in quality.
+That’s a 94% reduction in size or 6% of the original file size.

 Another option worth experimenting with is

 movflags, which optimizes the structures of the MP4 file.
 Usually, MP4 files have all the metadata stored at the end of the file, and using

 -movflags faststart you can move it to the start for faster loading: